 If you feel like there’s something getting in the way of your fiancé wanting to continue forward, be a compassionate investigator and figure out why.

 You have an opportunity to evaluate the next steps together.
-If you have been quarantining together and have been struggling to get along, take some time to evaluate what’s going on.
+Take some time to evaluate what’s going on.
 Talk about what you two can do to fix the problems.
 Acknowledge that this could be a part of the hesitation to set a date.
-Here is a blog with questions to ask each other before coming out of quarantine.

 Psychologist Dr. Seth Myers is the author of Love Prescription, frequent blogger for Psychology Today and guest on “Good Morning America” and “The Early Show. ” He has spent years working with couples at his private practice in Los Angeles.
 Meyers suggests having a sit-down dinner with your fiancé with a calendar and notebook in hand and discuss the wedding.
 If you have an idea of when you want to be married by, lead with that.
 If your fiancé says that it’s too soon, ask why and provide solutions.